2020 Celebration Guidelines

 Presentation Formats: We would like as many students as possible to present their work at the Celebration.
 To this end we will offer a variety of presentation formats including talks, poster sessions, exhibitions, presentations on musical and theatrical performances, and readings of original work.
 If one of these formats isn’t suitable, please contact Dr. Lon Porter (email@example.com), or 361-6284 to discuss what format would work for you.

 Poster sessions last for about 90 minutes.
 The time period for the talk, reading, or performance is twenty minutes and we ask you to limit your presentation to 15 minutes to allow for questions and comments from the audience.
 As you prepare for the Celebration, you may find it helpful to consider the Guidelines for Poster Sessions and Guidelines for Oral Presentations.
 Poster presenters must use this PowerPoint template to print their poster.

-Lilly Library Research, Scholarship and Creativity Awards: All participants in the Celebration will be eligible for one of three $150 cash prizes (one from each of the College’s three academic divisions).
+Lilly Library Research, Scholarship and Creativity Awards: All participants in the Celebration will be eligible for one of three $500 cash prizes

 Sponsorship: All presentations must have a faculty or staff sponsor.
 The sponsor is responsible for ensuring the presentation meets the intellectual criteria for the Celebration.
 The purpose of the Celebration is to provide students with an opportunity to present their original research, scholarship, and creative work.
 Student work may come from a wide variety of sources including collaborative work with faculty, an independent study, or a project that goes beyond normal coursework in its quality and in some way advances the student's discipline.
 In essence, we are looking for good work from Wabash students from any academic discipline or area of study.